 - Listen Carefully to Each Question

 Listen to the entire question before you answer.
 If a simple “yes” or “no” will suffice, then do not elaborate.
 Your answers should be accurate yet as brief as possible.

 Personal injury law is complicated, and the deposition is just one component of the proceedings.
-An accident attorney from the Laborde Earles Law Firm can help you navigate the claims process and avoid costly mistakes.
+An accident attorney from the Laborde Earles Injury Lawyers can help you navigate the claims process and avoid costly mistakes.